istio/istio.io/content/docs/setup/kubernetes/helm-install/index.md

     $ helm install install/kubernetes/helm/istio-init --name istio-init --namespace istio-system
     {{< /text >}}

-1. Verify all the Istio's CRDs have been committed in the kube-apiserver by checking all the CRD creation jobs complete with success:
+1. Verify all the Istio's CRDs have been committed to the Kubernetes API server by checking all the CRD creation jobs complete with success:

     {{< text bash >}}
     $ kubectl get job --namespace istio-system | grep istio-crd